helod91/bee-cycle/README.md

 - Kotlin as the language
 - Kotlin Coroutines and Flow for handling API calls
 - Retrofit for the API calls
-- Koin for dependency resolutoin
+- Koin for dependency resolution
 - Presentation layer with MVI pattern
 - Coil for image loading